 In opposition to assimilationist claims, radical politics of sexuality, based on a queer perspective, sets its agenda around the normalizing practices that marginalize, discriminate, and criminalize different non-hegemonic practices and subjects.
-Setting itself against the wider "regimes of normal" through which contemporary societies are raced, classed, gendered, and heterosexualized, queer politics calls for a broad coalition of people who are excluded through normalizing practices (Warner, 1993).
-By calling into question the institutions of marriage, compulsory heterosexuality, gender binary, citizenship, and identity, queer politics demands a more radical change to the underlying principles that structure and organize contemporary societies (Warner 1993, 2000; Duggan, 1994; Bell and Binnie, 2000;
+Setting itself against the wider "regimes of normal" through which contemporary societies are raced, classed, gendered, and heterosexualized, queer politics calls for a broad coalition of people who are excluded through normalizing practices (Warner, 1993).13 By calling into question the institutions of marriage, compulsory heterosexuality, gender binary, citizenship, and identity, queer politics demands a more radical change to the underlying principles that structure and organize contemporary societies (Warner 1993, 2000; Duggan, 1994; Bell and Binnie, 2000; Richardson, 2004; Brandzel, 2005).
+With its attack on the contemporary practices of identity and citizenship that are constituted in exclusionary terms, the queer perspective represents a promising alternative to assimilationist gay mainstreaming (Bell and Binnie, 2000).

-&lt;sup>13 This list is not exhaustive.
+13 This list is not exhaustive.
 Regimes of normalization include a variety of small and large scale norms that serve as a basis for discrimination.